click on the menu below to navigate this site

 The castle at Santiago do Cacém.

-This morning we visited the little church on top of the hill and the castle next to it at Santiago Do Cacém.
+This morning we visited the little church on top of the hill and the castle next to it at Santiago do Cacém.
 Julia and I really like this town.
-It's not big, in fact It's small.
-It's not filled with tourists, in fact mostly locals.
+It's not big, in fact, it's small.
+It's not filled with tourists, just mostly locals.

-But the town is friendly, and set in a beautiful environment.
-It is hard for me to put my finger on it, but I really like Santiago Do Cacém and Portugal.
-The Portuguese seem more organized than the Spanish and the old folks are a lot shorter.
+The town is friendly and set in a beautiful environment.
+It is hard for me to put my finger on it, but I really like Santiago do Cacém and Portugal.
+The Portuguese seem more organized than the Spanish, and the old folks are a lot shorter.
 The town was first inhabited by the Celts, which was a surprise to me as I thought they were restricted to England.
-After the Celts, came the Romans, then the Moors, and finally the people we know as Portuguese.
+After the Celts came the Romans, then the Moors, and finally the people we know as the Portuguese.
 So the castle has a long history starting with the Moors.
-It now has an interesting purpose, which is to function as a graveyard.
+It now has an interesting purpose, functioning as a graveyard.
 It holds all the dead of the town in vaults and mausoleums.
 The castle is well restored, I assume, from the money from all those funerals.

 The center of the Roman town of Miróbriga.

-Just outside of town are the ruins of a 2,000 year old Roman town, Miróbriga.
-This was a surprise, as when you first arrive at the site it does not look like there is much there to see.
-But after we handed over our six Euros and began to wander around the fields an ancient city was revealed.
+Just outside of town are the ruins of a 2,000-year-old Roman town, Miróbriga.
+This was a surprise, as when you first arrive at the site, it does not look like there is much there to see.
+But after we handed over our six Euros and began to wander around the fields, an ancient city was revealed.
 We walked past the remains of humble and more lavish homes.
-Then the Rome Baths with its many bathing rooms and extensive plumbing became clear to us.
+Then the Roman Baths, with their many bathing rooms and extensive plumbing, became clear to us.

 Thursday, July 9 2009: Santiago do Cacém - Lisbon, Portugal

-Well it had to happen; all good things come to an end.
+Well, it had to happen; all good things come to an end.
 Today is our last day of touring in Portugal.
-Mostly the day was spent driving from Santiago do Cacém to Lisbon.
+Most of the day was spent driving from Santiago do Cacém to Lisbon.

 The weather was nice in Lisbon.